Nivi Achanta knows that the world is burning. But what are we all going to do about it?

 The reason that I haven’t given up yet is that I am not very interested in easy tech solutions.
 Technology is really important in enabling the solutions that I want to see, but I’m recognizing every day how hard it is to create a platform that makes social impact easy for busy people.

 The newsletter has a very set structure where each monthly topic is broken down into four weekly activities: Read, Listen, Act, Reflect.
 How did you arrive on that design?
-What experience or research did you pull from to get there?

 This structure has existed since November 2019.
 Off the bat, I realized that there were two types of reasons that I was getting lost with other activist-oriented stuff.
 The first is that the information was way too dense.
 The second was kind of the opposite end of the spectrum where they would tell me to compost or recycle, and then I would be like, why does this matter?
 I couldn’t find a middle ground that helped me retain the information that I was learning while not confusing the hell out of me.
 For me, I needed to have an action plan but know why I was taking those actions.

 So I signed up for a couple of other environmental newsletters.
 What I noticed is that they will have only the actions, like donate or sign this petition.
 I wouldn’t do it because it just didn’t seem personal enough.
 I cared that the world was burning, but I didn’t understand how it was relevant to me or where my money was going.
 Then I remembered it takes 30 days to build a habit.
 That was my inspiration behind choosing a monthly topic and knowing that people need these reminders weekly because there’s so much information in the world.
 So it was a combination of the knowledge of habit building along with what I personally like.

 You use a lot of puns and jokes in the newsletter.
 Why is it so important to center fun as a part of your tone, sensibility, and visual brand?